Ant’s Brand Positioning Pyramid

 - Just do it

-Apparently inspired by the final words on death row of double-murderer, Gary Gilmore, Nike debuted the slogan in a 1988 commercial about an 80-year-old runner named Walt Stack.1 The brand's sales subsequently exploded.
+Apparently inspired by the final words on death row of double-murderer, Gary Gilmore, Nike first aired the slogan in a 1988 commercial about an 80-year-old runner named Walt Stack.* The brand's sales subsequently exploded.

 ‘Just do it’ is a brilliant example of why this exercise (no pun intended) can be so powerful.
 Everything Nike does, writes, advertises, promotes, posts, (designs and manufactures even) can be sense checked against the ethos of those three words.
 And when you visit the website, it doesn’t even feature the words any more.
 But the tick logo does the job.